wefeng/HelloTars/README.md

 # HelloTars
-Only for Tars Java beginner showcase
+A Only for Tars Java beginner showcase